swlaschin/turtle/talk/README.md

 This directory contains all the scripts used in the talk "13 Ways of Looking at a Turtle"

-Caller Implementor

-Complexity
-Ease of use Ease of implementation
-Trust

-- reasoning
-- easy to test
-  -- can call wrong -- can implement wrong
-  -- error handling
-  Change
-- Robustness/decoupling
-  -- can change -- can change (decoupling)

 ## Introduction

 This is cousin to my [FP patterns](https://fsharpforfunandprofit.com/fppatterns/) talk.